tsmckinney/nori/README.md

 ## Thanks
 - To CodeParade for starting this project
 - To Srinivasa314 and CzechBlueBear for coming up with the idea of porting the project to SDL
-- To several OpenGL tutorials for helping me port the debug drawing to modern OpenGL
+- To several OpenGL tutorials for helping me port this project to modern OpenGL